DavitGhazaryan/RLDroneSim/README.md

 - **Different host OS**: The Dockerfile should work on any machine, but you may need to modify `docker-compose.yml` for non-Linux systems
 - **GPU compatibility**: If you encounter CUDA version issues, update the CUDA version in the Dockerfile to match your GPU
-- ****: If you encounter CUDA version issues, update the CUDA version in the Dockerfile to match your GPU

 b07cc04124 Copter: PR feedback